Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: Interferometry Applied to Solar Imaging

 \subsubsection{Antenna Gain vs. Elevation}

-Over the course of a typical one-month Dec.-Jan.
-Long-Duration Balloon (LDB) Antarctic mission, the Sun's elevation in the sky, relative to the payload ``horizontal'' $\theta_{payload}$, varies between 10 and 40 degrees, and therefore allows an in-flight determination of the polar beam pattern for the ANITA dual-polarization quad-ridged horn antennas.
-Figure \ref{fig:BeamGainPattern} overlays the dependence of the peak interferometric Solar power (defined as the magnitude of the highest-amplitude pixel in the Solar interferometric map) on Solar elevation, compared with the expectation from a simple Gaussian parametrization of the Seavey horn beam pattern.
-We observe that the Solar interferometric map can be used, in-flight, to calibrate the off-axis beam pattern to an accuracy of a few degrees.
+Over the course of a typical one-month Antarctic Balloon mission, the Sun's elevation in the sky, relative to the payload ``horizontal'' $\theta^P$, varies between 10 and 40 degrees, and therefore allows an in-flight determination of the polar beam pattern for the ANITA dual-polarization quad-ridged horn antennas, which have been calibrated in the laboratory and found to have approximately $\pm$25-degree (sigma) beam aperture.
+Figure \ref{fig:BeamGainPattern} overlays the dependence of the peak interferometric Solar power (defined as the magnitude of the highest-amplitude pixel in the Solar interferometric map) on Solar elevation, compared with the expectation using a Gaussian function, with standard deviation as indicated, to represent the horn response as a function of off-axis angle.
+We observe that the Solar interferometric map can be used, in-flight, to monitor the off-axis antenna response to an accuracy of a few degrees.